Site icon Circuit Ideas for You

 DIY Variable Power Supply Circuit using Arduino

-A 100uF capacitor filters the output voltage.
+One 100uF capacitor help clean the output voltage.

 #include <LiquidCrystal.h>